abw/badger-utils/website/sort.md

 // ]
 ```

-## booleanSort(field)
+## booleanSort(field) {#booleanSort}

-Function to return a function that will sort an array of objects by
+Factory function which returns a function that will sort an array of objects
-comparing the `field` property of each as booleans.
+by comparing the `field` property of each as booleans.
 False values are
 sorted before true values.

 ```js